rancher/onboarding-content/phase_III/logging.md

 ## Setting up logging on K8S example

-This guide is intended to provide an example of how to setup a simple logging stack on K8S.
+This guide is intended to provide an example of how to setup a simple logging stack on K8S and use Rancher to setup log forwarding to that cluster

-We will review two options for setting up log aggregation on Rancher.

-### Option 1
+### Setup EFK stack
 We can choose one of the options available in the helm stable catalog, and development / operation teams are free to chose one which works for their use case scenario.

 ![](images/logging1.png)